kalleshhu/Feedback-application/README.md

 To run the project on local server, first navigate to the project directory in your filesystem.
 1. Now create a directory /data/db in the location where your project folder resides.
 2. run cd to your backend and run "mongod" to start your database.
-3. Now open new terminal or split your terminal and run "npm install" after completion of install run "npm start" to your backend server
+3. Now open new terminal or split your terminal and run "npm install" after completion of install, in "src/server.js" file only keep this url       "http://localhost:3000" to run in local host. then run "npm start" to your backend server
 4. Now open new terminal or split your terminal and run cd frontend, in the "./src/api/axios.js" file change the  baseURL to  baseURL: "/api", then run "npm install" after completion run "npm run dev" it will start your server.